Mallorca Luxury Yacht Charter and Boat Rental Guide

-The Southeast of the island is formed by a sharply indented coastline where the many coves, inlets and calas are close together, forming a excellent shelter from wind and sea.
+The Southeast of the island is formed by a sharply indented coastline where the many coves, inlets and Calas are close together, forming an excellent shelter from wind and sea.
 The ports of Porto Colom and Porto Cristo offer excellent services.

 The island of Mallorca sports a lively yachting industry and many well-equipped harbours along the entire coast.
 Mallorca has 41 marinas, 30 clubs nautics and moorings for 10,000 yachts!
 Local yachts can be chartered via Boatbookings, most marinas also have facilities for water-skiing and windsurfing.